IshanMehta115/Applied-Cryptography/Assignment-1/Traid-AE/README.md

 ## Implementation Details

 - The project is implemented in C++.
-- The encryption algorithm of TRIAD-AE should be implemented following the specifications provided by NIST.
+- The encryption algorithm of TRIAD-AE is implemented following the specifications provided by NIST.
 - The decryption algorithm is the reverse process, following the decryption specifications.

 ## Usage